Senior Deputy Comptroller for Midsize and Community Bank Supervision

 Toney M. Bland is the Senior Deputy Comptroller for Midsize and Community Bank Supervision at the Office of the Comptroller of the Currency (OCC).

-Mr. Bland previously served as Deputy Comptroller for the agency's Northeastern District where he was responsible for the oversight of more than 400 community banks and federal savings associations, 34 independent national trust companies, and 15 independent data service providers.
-In that capacity, he managed a staff of more than 350 bank examiners and other professional and support personnel located in the Northeastern District Office in New York City and in field offices in Bensalem, Pennsylvania; Boston, Massachusetts; Charleston, West Virginia; Charlotte, North Carolina; Edison, New Jersey; Monroeville, Pennsylvania; New York, New York; Roanoke, Virginia; Syracuse, New York; Washington, D.C., and Wilkes-Barre, Pennsylvania.
+Mr. Bland previously served as Deputy Comptroller for the agency's Northeastern District where he was responsible for the oversight of more than 300 community banks and federal savings associations, 34 independent national trust companies, and 15 independent data service providers.
+In that capacity, he managed a staff of more than 350 bank examiners and other professional and support personnel located in the Northeastern District Office in New York City and in field offices in Trevose, Pennsylvania; Boston, Massachusetts; Charleston, West Virginia; Charlotte, North Carolina; Edison, New Jersey; Monroeville, Pennsylvania; New York, New York; Roanoke, Virginia; Syracuse, New York; Washington, D.C.; Jersey City, New Jersey; and Wilkes-Barre, Pennsylvania.

 Mr. Bland started his OCC career as an Assistant National Bank Examiner in Milwaukee in 1981.
 He was commissioned as a National Bank Examiner in 1986.
 In addition, he has served as a Field Office and Systems Analyst, a Field Manager, and an Assistant Deputy Comptroller for Supervision of Community and Midsize Banks.
 Prior to his Deputy Comptroller position, he served as the Senior Advisor for Midsize and Community Bank Supervision in the OCC’s national headquarters in Washington, D.C.

 A native of Wisconsin, Mr. Bland received his bachelor of science degree in business administration and economics from Carroll University, Waukesha, Wisconsin.